 Puerto Escondido solo travel: how do I do this?
 I know Mexico gets a lot of bad press but here’s my personal story about feeling safe in Puerto Escondido, Oaxaca, Mexico!

 📬 Reader Mail: Awesome blog, Trish!
 And thank you for all the Mexico updates.
 It’s really hard to see the current situation in Mexico and yours provides great insight!

 I am an Australian currently in the United States since my country is closed and I cannot go back.
 I am thinking to go to Mexico, particularly in the Oaxaca state.

-Do you have a Puerto Escondido solo travel guide?
-I will really appreciate it and if you can tell me what the COVID precautions are.
+Do you have a Puerto Escondido travel guide for solo travelers?
+I will really appreciate it if you can tell me what the COVID precautions are.
 Do you think Mexico will allow me to enter?
 Thanks a lot for your help!

 – Mikayla Yelverton, Australia